-Name Rajendra Desai Age 66 Years Qualifications Engineer Experience in Specific Functional Area He is having vast technical experience of more than 30 years in plastic processing.
-His expertise includes plastic and ancillary machinery design and development.
-Terms and Conditions for Re-appointment Independent Director liable to retire by rotation Last Drawn remuneration Nil Date of Appointment 10th August, 2018 Shareholding in the Company as on 31st March, 2023 Nil Number of Board Meetings attended in 2022-23 4 Directorships in Other Boards as on 31 March, 2023 Nil Membership/Chairmanship of other Boards' Committees as on 31st March, 2023 Nil
+Name Sudip B Patel Mitesh C Shah Age 61 Years 58 Years Qualifications Bachelor of Engineer and MBA (USA) Bachelor of Commerce Experience in Specific Functional Area He is looking after production.
+He is also key person for new developments and R&D activities He is having 25 years of experience in marketing, distribution and sales of plastic Products.
+He has in-depth knowledge about applications of various plastic products in India, especially in pipes and fittings; in several segments of market Terms and Conditions for Re-appointment Re-appointed as director who is liable to retire by rotation Re-appointed as independent director liable to retire by rotation Last Drawn remuneration '9,00,000 Nil Date of Appointment 1st February, 1992 31st May, 2013 Shareholding in the Company as on 31st March, 2024 467223 (7.79%) Nil Number of Board Meetings attended in 2023-24 Nil 10 Directorships in Other Boards as on 31 March, 2024 3 Nil Membership/Chairmanship of other Boards' Committees as on 31st March, 2024 1 Nil